When I was a teenager, I learned how to cook beef tips and rice. Actually, it was my dad who made me fall in love with it.

 I love to make a green salad with mixed greens, cherry tomatoes, cucumber slices, and red onion.
 I also like to add croutons and shredded cheese.

 For the dressing, I usually use a vinaigrette or balsamic vinegar.
 But feel free to experiment with different dressings!
-You could even use a ranch dressing if you wanted to.
+You could even use ranch dressing if you wanted to.

 The important thing is that you have a fresh green salad ready to go when you serve your beef tips and rice.
 It’s the perfect way to round out the meal.